vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-12-01-xmas-presents-0-11.md

 The sash on the cover describes this book as "a stunning adventure of danger and daring" and it really is a *tour de force* of a children’s novel, gathering plaudits from many other writers.
 It would make a brilliant family read for the Christmas holiday and a super present for any 8–12 year-old.

 <h3>Pete Johnson - <cite>How To Update Your Parents</cite></h3>

+The hilarious diary of Louis (aka Louis-the-Laugh) whose parents ban all screens in an attempt to reconnect as a family, and yes, that’s all screens, including their own.
+So that’s no TV, no tablets, no laptops, no PCs, and worst of all no mobiles, and I leave you to imagine the sort of reconnecting they all do.
+Louis’s best friend Maddy is so smart, she trained her parents to ignore her in Pete Johnson’s first <cite>How to</cite> book, and in <cite>How to Update</cite>, she is more or less in charge of strategy planning.

+Pete Johnson is a master of comedy.
+It’s impossible to read this book without laughing out loud, so I would recommend reading it by yourself if you don’t want a pillow thrown at your head.
+Or better still, ban all screens for the afternoon and read it out loud to all the family.

+<h3>Andy Riley - <cite>King Flashypants and the Evil Emperor</cite></h3>

+This is the first title in a riotously funny new series about King Edwin, who tries to rule his own kingdom (there’s a map and everything).
+We can’t wait for the next episode due out in February, <cite>King Flashypants and the Creature from Crong</cite>.
+The illustrations are brilliant too.

+<h3>Clara Vulliamy - <cite>Dotty Detective</cite></h3>

+The first title of a super new series about Dotty and her little dog, who go around finding mysteries to solve together.
+A perfect present for children who can read by themselves, but still prefer their pages lightened with illustrations.

+<h3><cite>The Best Bear In All The World</cite></h3>

+Subtitled *"A collection of stories inspired by A.A.
+Milne and E.H.
+Shepard"*, this Winnie the Pooh-esque sequel is a beautiful and captivating celebration of his 90th.
+Mark Burgess’s illustrations, inspired by Shepard, are sheer delight, full of *"warmth and wit"*.

+Each of the seasonal stories, by 4 of our best writers, read like a dream.
+For example, Jeanne Willis’s Spring story *"in which Eeyore suspects Another Donkey is after his thistles"*, perfectly captures Eeyore’s gloomy paranoia and Pooh’s cheerfulness, and Kate Saunders’s Summer story *"in which Pooh dreams of the Sauce of the Nile"* has hilarious and predictable consequences.
+If ever a book deserved to be bought for Christmas...

+<h2>Junior non-fiction</h2>

+<h3>Katie Daynes and Marta Alvarez Miguens - <cite>What Is Poo?</cite></h3>

+This little Usborne lift-the-flap book appears to be aimed at babies because of the board book format, but I would hazard a guess that it will interest both girls and boys, and the adults who bought it in the first place.

+<h3>Piotr Socha &amp; Wojciech Grajkowski - <cite>The Book of Bees</cite></h3>

+*"How do bees communicate?
+What does a beekeeper do?
+Did you know that Napoleon loved bees?
+Who survived being stung by 2,443 bees?
+This book answers all these questions and many more, tracking the history of bees from the time of the dinosaurs to their current plight."*

+Filled with amazing illustrations, this is 37cm of beautiful and fascinating bookishness.
+It’s a gorgeous object, an heirloom in the making, and a great idea for a Christmas present.